Treatment of Lung Cancer

 When symptoms of lung cancer cause discomfort or affect your ability to breathe, our interventional pulmonologists can perform aggressive interventional techniques including advanced bronchoscopic and pleuroscopic procedures.

-Having two dedicated interventional pulmonologists on our lung cancer team is another unique aspect of care at UT Southwestern.
+Having dedicated interventional pulmonologists on our lung cancer team is another unique aspect of care at UT Southwestern.